 - One copy of your transcripts from colleges or universities attended.

 - A statement indicating to which other University of Washington Ph.D. programs you have applied and results of the applications.

 - Education Testing Service record of Verbal, Quantitative and Analytical Graduate Record Examination (GRE) scores (scores submitted should not be older than 10 years).

-- A biographical sketch from the Chair of your proposed Supervisory Committee, including previous experience in supervising Ph.D. students AND evaluation forms from the Chair and each member of the proposed Supervisory Committee, downloaded into the online application recommendations.
+- A biographical sketch from the Chair of your proposed Supervisory Committee, including previous experience in supervising Ph.D. students.

 - Your resume.

 The IPhD Group (the faculty Group charged with oversight of the IPhD) reviews applications once a year.
 The Graduate School requests evaluations of applications from graduate program directors in related units.
 The IPhD Group evaluates the application, conducts interviews with the applicant, and recommends whether the applicant should be admitted to the IPhD Program.
 Decisions on admission are made by May 31 and communicated to the applicant soon thereafter.

 Application decisions are final with no appeal procedures available; however, a rejected application can be revised and resubmitted another year.